Sofoklis1/courses/servlets/README.md

     Step 1: Download it and unzip it to your computer .
 Then Copy the project's root folder (exampleproject1) into your Eclipse Workspace.
     Step 2: Open Eclpise, File -> import, type project in the search bar and choose Existing Projects into Workspace and press next
     Step 3: In field select root directory press Browse and select exampleproject1.

-    Do not forget to fix 'Java Build Path' according system settings:
-    Right click to the project (exampleproject1) and select 'Properties', from the left choose `Java Build Path` and click Tab 'Libraries' and fix 'Apache Tomcat' and 'JRE System Library' by change to your system settings.
+    Step 4: Fix 'Java Build Path' according to your system settings: Right click to the project (exampleproject1) and select 'Properties', from the left choose `Java Build Path` and click Tab 'Libraries' and fix 'Apache Tomcat' and 'JRE System Library' by change to your settings.
     ```

   * [View Example Running online (Tomcat)](http://orfeas.dmst.aueb.gr/exampleproject1/search)